sunilsrikumar/sunilsrikumar.github.io/quotes.md

 > Since every action left an impression, one must be calculative while performing an action.

 > Majority of people do not give an appropriate attention to what they consume and how much consume in terms of information, knowledge, sense and several other unknown things.
 Similarly, majority of people do not give appropriate attention to what they producing or leaving behind and relative impact/effect of that footprints/production.
-In my opionion, later is more dangerious to society/world at large.
+In my openion, later is more dangerious to society/world at large.

 > The baggage of a generation depends upon they belong to.
 The lighter the baggage, easier the journey.